pymupdf/PyMuPDF-Optional-Material/docs/app4.rst

     3. The ``/Resources`` and ``/Contents`` objects of the invoking page are now modified as follows.

         a.
-Add an entry to the ``/XObject`` dictionary of ``/Resources`` with the following unique name: ``fitz-xref-uid``.
-Uniqueness is required because the same source might be displayed more than once on the containing page. ``xref`` is the PDF cross reference number of XObject 1, and ``uid`` is a unique [#f2]_ integer provided by the MuPDF library.
+Add an entry to the ``/XObject`` dictionary of ``/Resources`` with the name ``fitz-xref-uid``, which is unique for this page.
+Uniqueness is required because the same source might be displayed more than once on the containing page. ``xref`` is the PDF cross reference number of XObject 1, and ``uid`` is a globally unique [#f2]_ integer provided by the MuPDF library.
         b.
 Depending on ``overlay``, prepend or append the following statement to the contents object: ``/fitz-xref-uid Do``.

     4. Return ``xref`` to the caller.

 Observe the following guideline for optimum results:

 Unfortunately, as per this writing, PDF garbage collection (a feature of the underlying C-library MuPDF, and an optional argument of :meth:`Document.save`) does not detect identical form XObjects.
-Process steps 1 through 3 above therefore **irrevocably** lead to **two new XObjects** for every source page, if no precautions are taken.
-The first one represents the source page itself and may thus be very large.
-The second one is very small, specific to the containing page, and therefore different each time.
+Process steps 1 therefore **irrevocably** leads to a **new XObject** for every source page, if no precautions are taken.
+And this may be very large.
+The second XObject is very small, specific to the containing page, and therefore different each time.
 To avoid excess source page copies, use parameter ``reuse_xref = xref`` with the ``xref`` value returned by previous executions.
 When the method detects ``reuse_xref > 0``, it will not create XObject 1 again, but instead point to the ``xref`` \erenced object.

-Only bare source page content is shown - no annotations, no link "hot areas".
+If, in a second PyMuPDF session, a target PDF is updated again with the same source PDF page, the above mechanism cannot work and duplicates of XObject 1 will be created.

 .. rubric:: Footnotes

 .. [#f1] MuPDF supports "deep-copying" objects between PDF documents.
-To avoid duplicate data in the target, it uses "graftmaps". a form of scratchpad: for each object to be copied, its xref number is looked up in the graftmap.
+To avoid duplicate data in the target, it uses "graftmaps", a form of scratchpad: for each object to be copied, its xref number is looked up in the graftmap.
 If found, copying is skipped.
-Otherwise, its number is recorded and the copy takes place.
+Otherwise, the xref is recorded and the copy takes place.
 PyMuPDF makes use of this technique in two places so far: :meth:`Document.insertPDF` and :meth:`Page.showPDFpage`.
-This process is fast and very efficient, as our tests have shown, because it prevents multiple copies of typically large and frequently referenced data, like fonts and also images.
-Whether the target before the copy already had identical data (fonts!) is however not checked.
-Therefore, using save-option ``garbage = 4`` may still be a reasonable consideration, if copying to a non-empty target.
+This process is fast and very efficient, as our tests have shown, because it prevents multiple copies of typically large and frequently referenced data, like images and also fonts.
+Whether the target document originally had identical data is however not checked by the grafting technique.
+Therefore, using save-option ``garbage = 4`` may still be a reasonable consideration, when copying to a non-empty target.

 .. [#f2] Arguably, ``uid`` alone would suffice to ensure uniqueness: this integer is maintained threadsafe as part of the global context.
 However, if a PDF is updated again later, ``uid`` would start over from 1.
-A reference name like ``/fitz-uid`` would therefore no longer be guarantied unique.
-Theoretically, the uniqueness of ``/fitz-xref-uid`` may also break however, if PDF garbage collection leads to renumbering the PDF objects ... but chances for this seem tolerably low.
+A reference name like ``/fitz-uid`` would therefore no longer be guarantied unique if more objects are shown on the containing page.
+Theoretically, the uniqueness of ``/fitz-xref-uid`` could also break, when PDF garbage collection leads to renumbering the PDF objects ... but chances for this seem tolerably low.
 What would be the effect of a non-uniqueness?
-This can lead to adverse efects only, if a page contains several identical XObject references of the form ``/fitz-xref-uid`` pointing to different XObjects.
-Which in turn can only happen if garbage collection changes the original ``xref`` and a new :meth:`Page.showPDFpage` happens to generate an XObject with the now free xref number ...
+If a page contains several identical XObject references, intentionally pointing to different XObjects, unexpected behaviour will result.
+Which in turn can only happen if garbage collection (1) changes the original ``xref`` and (2) a new :meth:`Page.showPDFpage` happens to generate an XObject with the now-free xref number ...